 Several birds were seen or heard during the survey.
-Species observed or otherwise detected on or in the vicinity of the project site during the surveys included; Steller's jay (Cyanocitta stelleri), acorn woodpecker (Melanerpes formicivorus), and common raven (Corvus corax).
+Species observed or otherwise detected on or in the vicinity of the project site during the surveys included; Steller's Jay (Cyanocitta stelleri), acorn woodpecker (Melanerpes formicivorus), and American robin (Turdus migratorius).
 A complete list of all species observed is provided in Table 1 of Appendix D.

-The project site is located within a relatively undeveloped area of Lake Arrowhead.
-Portions of the project site have been disturbed by humans.
-There is some habitat within the proposed project footprint, as well as the immediate surrounding area, that is marginally suitable for some sensitive species identified in the CNDDB search (Table 2).
+The project site is located within a developed area of Lake Arrowhead.
+As mentioned above the site is currently developed and was used as a nursery.
+The site is mostly paved with buildings on-site.
+Little natural land exists within the parcel boundary.
+There is no habitat within the proposed project footprint, as well as the immediate surrounding area, that is suitable for the sensitive species identified in the CNDDB search (Table 2 in Appendix D).